MARGULIES FAITH LLP

 Mr. Margulies’ commitment to helping clients obtain practical solutions through creative, cost-effective strategies distinguishes his reputation as a bankruptcy and business law attorney.

-CRAIG G. MARGULIES, a founding partner of Margulies Faith LLP and a recognized “Southern California Super Lawyer” award recipient in years 2009, 2010, 2011 and 2012, has “big-firm” specialized training and experience in business and consumer bankruptcy law.
+CRAIG G. MARGULIES, a founding partner of Margulies Faith LLP and a recognized “Southern California Super Lawyer” award recipient in years 2009 – 2017, has “big-firm” specialized training and experience in business and consumer bankruptcy law.
 Mr. Margulies practices in Chapter 7, Chapter 11, and Chapter 13 bankruptcy cases.
 Mr. Margulies’ clients have included business and individual debtors and creditors, secured and unsecured creditors, Bankruptcy Trustees, Official Unsecured Creditors’ Committees, landlords, and municipalities.

-Mr. Margulies worked for large, nationally recognized law firms and a highly specialized bankruptcy boutique firm before founding The Margulies Law Firm, APLC, in 2005.
+Mr. Margulies worked for large, nationally recognized law firms and a highly specialized bankruptcy boutique firm before founding The Margulies Law Firm, APLC, in 2005, and Margulies Faith LLP in 2012.

-His specialized experience includes practicing in areas of law including individual and business bankruptcy in Chapter 7, 11, and 13 cases, bankruptcy litigation, workouts, creditors’ rights, debt negotiation, Assignments for the Benefit of Creditors, dispute resolution, state court litigation, and appellate work.
-Mr. Margulies has extensive knowledge in all aspects of a bankruptcy law practice (both in large and boutique law firms), including reorganizations, liquidations, law and motion work, asset sales and purchases, Automatic Stay issues, avoidance litigation, creditor representation, and other transactional and insolvency related matters.
+His specialized experience includes practicing in all areas of bankruptcy and insolvency law; including individual and business bankruptcy cases, bankruptcy litigation, workouts, creditors’ rights, debt negotiation, Assignments for the Benefit of Creditors (ABCs), dispute resolution, state court litigation, and appellate work.
+Mr. Margulies has extensive knowledge in all aspects of a bankruptcy law practice on both the debtor and creditor sides (both in large and boutique law firms), including in reorganizations, liquidations, law and motion work, asset sales and purchases, Automatic Stay issues, avoidance litigation, creditor representation, bankruptcy litigation and other transactional and insolvency related matters.

 Mr. Margulies received his Bachelor of Arts degree in business/economics from the University of California at Santa Barbara, graduating cum laude in 1992.
 In 1996, he obtained his Juris Doctor from the University of Miami School of Law, again graduating cum laude.
 Mr. Margulies was an articles editor for an international law journal.
 He is a member of the State Bars of California, Colorado, and Minnesota, the Ninth Circuit Court of Appeals, and the United States District Court for the Central, Northern, and Southern Districts of California.
 Mr. Margulies serves on the Executive Committee to the Bankruptcy Section to the Beverly Hills Bar Association, and is a member of the California Bankruptcy Forum, Los Angeles County Bar Association, and Financial Lawyers Conference.

-Mr. Margulies was published in the Los Angeles Daily Journal for an article entitled “Debtor May Assign Executory Contracts or Unexpired Leases”, published on January 2, 2003.
+Mr. Margulies regularly lectures on bankruptcy and insolvency issues, such as with the American Bankruptcy Institute (ABI), and was published in the Los Angeles Daily Journal for an article entitled “Debtor May Assign Executory Contracts or Unexpired Leases”, published on January 2, 2003.

-• Representation of the Official Committee of Unsecured Creditors in the Estyle, Inc. (“Babystyle”) chapter 11 bankruptcy filed in the Central District of California;
+• Estyle, Inc. (“Babystyle”) – representation of the Official Committee of Unsecured Creditors in the Estyle, Inc. (“Babystyle”) Chapter 11 bankruptcy filed in the Central District of California;

-• Representation of Clarklift of California, Inc., a company specializing in the distribution, sale, service, rental and finance of equipment and trucks to the agricultural, construction, manufacturing, transportation and warehousing industries, as a Chapter 11 debtor and debtor in possession.
+• Clarklift of California, Inc. – representation of Clarklift of California, Inc., a company specializing in the distribution, sale, service, rental and finance of equipment and trucks to the agricultural, construction, manufacturing, transportation and warehousing industries, as a Chapter 11 debtor and debtor in possession.
 Clarklift of California successfully reorganized under a confirmed Chapter 11 Plan;

-• Representation of a chapter 7 Trustee to uncover, recover and sell several million dollars worth of assets for the benefit of unsecured creditors through complex litigation;
+• Representation of a Chapter 7 Trustees to uncover, recover and sell millions of dollars worth of assets for the benefit of unsecured creditors through complex litigation;

 • Representation of defendants in both large multi-million dollar and smaller tens of thousands of dollars preference and fraudulent transfer actions resulting in dismissals and/or large reductions in the claims;

-• Representation of a chapter 7 Trustee to successfully deny an individual of his Discharge under Section 727 of the Bankruptcy Code due to the debtor’s failure to disclose assets in his bankruptcy schedules.
+• Representation of Chapter 7 Trustees to successfully deny individuals of their Discharge under Section 727 of the Bankruptcy Code due to the debtors’ failures to disclose assets in bankruptcy schedules, or other bankruptcy violations.

 • Represented hundreds of individuals and married couples to file personal/consumer bankruptcy cases resulting in a successful Discharge of their debts and a fresh start;